bowang-lab/JSC/README.md

 ## Citation

-If you use nnUNetCLS in your research, please cite the original nnUNet paper and this extension.
+If you use JSC in your research, please cite the original nnUNet paper and this extension.

 ---